 Configuring the Google and Chromebook settings, and downloading the HTTPS certificate

-Note: The Smoothwall Filter and Firewall hardware appliance must be configured with a fully qualified hostname, for example, my.smoothwall.com, see the help topic, Changing the system's host name and how it identifies itself to the network.
+Note: The Smoothwall Filter and Firewall hardware appliance must be configured with a fully qualified hostname, for example, my.smoothwall.com, see our help topic, Changing the system's host name and how it identifies itself to the network.
 Make sure that the DNS server used by the Chromebooks maps the Smoothwall Filter’s fully qualified hostname to the Smoothwall Filter internal IP address used by the Chromebooks to connect to.

 - On the SERVICES menu, under the Authentication submenu, click Google.

 - To turn on Google Sign-In on the SSL login page, select the Google Sign-In button option.

 - To only accept logins from specific domains, select the Approved domains option and type the list of domains that you want to include.
 Users from non-approved domains can still log on to their Chromebooks using their Google credentials, but are placed in the Unauthenticated IPs group.

 - If your directory service doesn't need the domain name to form part of the username to log in, select the Remove domain name option.

 - To use the Google authentication service to confirm the identity of the user, select Validate user identity.
 We recommend that if you have Chromebook devices that you clear this option but if you use non-Chromebook devices that you select this option.
 This is because with this option selected Chromebook users would need to log on twice.

 - Type in the Client ID and Client Secret, see our knowledge base, Creating the Client ID and Client Secret from for Google Authentication .

 Warning: Selecting the Validate user identity option changes the Smoothwall Connect for Chromebooks extension behavior from trusting to verifying.
 We recommend that you inform your users because they need to sign in.